-Wonderous are the ways of Microsoft [satire]
+Wonderous are the ways of Microsoft [possible satire]

 1. The Windows 95 explorer can handle long filenames.
 The Windows 95 “file manager” cannot.
 On Windows NT 4.0, both the explorer and the “file manager” handle long filenames.